devflowinc/trieve/README.md

 </p>

 <p align="center">
-    <b>Software suite for deploying semantic search and RAG over arbitrary data sources.
-Contains a server with maximal-marginal-relevant abstracted for you and routes for bookmarks, retrieval, filtering, recommendations, etc. along with white-label'able UI's for search and retrieval-augmented LLM chat.</b>
+    <b>Software suite for deploying semantic search and RAG/no-hallucination LLM-chat over arbitrary data cards/chunks.
+Contains a server for duplication detection, bookmarks, retrieval, filtering, recommendations, etc. and also white-label'able UI's for search and retrieval-augmented LLM chat.
+Build, contribute, and stay-tuned!</b>
 </p>

-**Arguflow**: There are infinite use-cases for semantic search and RAG/no-hallucination LLM-chat.
-Arguflow aims to make building and deploying those experiences to users easy by shipping a server and white-label'able UIs which support all of the search/RAG operations you could want.
-This suite is licensed to other businesses such that they can stay on top of the latest AI productivity improvements.
-In the near future, we expect to implement reliable anti-hallucination mechanisms which will strengthen our LLM-chat performance.
-Build, contribute, and stay-tuned!

 <p align="center">
 <strong><a href="https://docs.arguflow.ai">Documentation</a> • <a href="https://search.arguflow.ai">Debate Search Demo</a> • <a href="https://chat.arguflow.ai">RAG Debate Opponent Demo</a> • <a href="https://discord.gg/CuJVfgZf54">Discord</a> • <a href="https://matrix.to/#/#arguflow-general:matrix.zerodao.gg">Matrix</a>